Alzarath/alzarath.github.io-source/source/_posts/movement.md

 {% asset_img 180Angle.png %}

 Now I have a range of values that go from 0 to 180, then back to 0 when doing a complete turn.
 This is closer to what I want, but not quite there.
 I applied the same logic, subtracting the value from 180 when it exceeded 90° (`value = 180 - value`).
 This means it goes 0-90-0-90-0.
-This gives me meaningful numbers that I can use to adjust the speed of the z value so the player will move faster when moving "forward" and slower when moving "sideways".
+This gives me meaningful numbers that I can use to adjust the speed of the x value so the player will move faster when moving horizontally and slower when moving forward/backward relative to the plane.

 {% asset_img 90Angle.png %}